Dennis Horlander

-Dennis L. Horlander (born September 6, 1952) is an American politician and a Democratic member of the Kentucky House of Representatives who represented District 40 from February 1996 to January 2019.
+Dennis Lee Horlander (born September 6, 1952) is an American politician and a Democratic member of the Kentucky House of Representatives who represented District 40 from February 1996 to January 2019.
 Horlander was first elected to the house in a February special election following the resignation of incumbent Donna Shacklette.
 He was defeated for renomination in 2018 by Nima Kulkarni.

 Education

 Horlander attended the University of Louisville.